-The device support archive (DSA) represents the hardware portion of the platform used in the SDx environment.
-The hardware platform design used to create a DSA consists of a Vivado IP Integrator subsystem design with all the required board interface IP cores configured and connected to the device I/Os.
+The Xilinx Shell Archive (XSA) represents the hardware portion of the platform used in the Vitis environment.
+The hardware platform design used to create a XSA consists of a Vivado IP Integrator subsystem design with all the required board interface IP cores configured and connected to the device I/Os.

-You can write out the DSA after you implement the output product generation, or after the design has been implemented.
+You can write out the XSA after you generate the output products, or after the design has been implemented.